The hero has cornered the vicious monster. It's taken out everyone who has confronted it thus far, and the hero seems like no exception.

 - In an episode of Invader Zim, Dib uses his newly gained super powers to dodge Zim's defense lawn gnomes (which he could have easily done without powers) and talk to Zim at his house.

 Dib: I've got some stuff to say to you Zim.
 (Fade out and fade back in hours later.)
 And that's all I have to say about that.

 Zim: Well, Dib, Your words have moved me.
 I'm done with evil.
 Gir, it's been a pleasure working with you, now self destruct.

-In "Flash and Substance," the Flash sits down at a bar with the Trickster, chides him for not taking his medication, and persuades him to both give away the other rogues and turn himself in by promising to play (soft) darts with him in the hospital.
+- In "Flash and Substance," the Flash sits down at a bar with the Trickster, chides him for not taking his medication, points out that he is wearing his villain costume (something the Trickster wasn't even aware of until it was pointed out to him), and persuades him to both give away the other rogues and turn himself in by promising to play (soft) darts with him in the hospital.